Experiment Architecture#

 - Master feature dictionary, as provided by Feature Dictionary Creator

-in experiment config
+feature_group_definitionin experiment config

 Output